How to Write the Emory University Essays 2025-2026

 Emory University’s core mission calls for service to humanity.
 Share how you might personally contribute to this mission.
 (150 words)

-Brainstorming Your Topic:
+Brainstorming Your Topic

 You can also think about things you’re personally invested in, even if nothing on Emory’s site quite aligns with it.
 For example, if you’re passionate about children’s literacy, maybe you want to talk about your goal of organizing a book drive for elementary school students in Atlanta.

-Tips for Writing Your Essay:
+Tips for Writing Your Essay

 Once you have an idea of what you want to write about, it’s time to organize it into a response.
 The best way to start is by sharing a little bit about yourself and your connection with community service.
 This can come in the form of a personal anecdote about a time you volunteered, an issue you’ve encountered in your community or elsewhere that has inspired you, or something you’ve found on Emory’s website that resonates with you on a personal level.

-After you share your personal connection with service, tie in the initiative you brainstormed, while also explaining the importance of service to your life as a whole.
+After you share your connection with service, tie in the initiative you brainstormed, while also explaining the importance of service to your life as a whole.
 Here’s an example of how to do that:

 “I grew up in a town bordering the Ohio River, well-regarded as the most polluted river in America.
 As such, I’ve been involved with sustainability efforts since I was little.
 My parents would take me on ‘river sweeps,’ where we’d travel up and down the river, clearing the water of any debris or litter we could find.
-At first I thought of it as just a family bonding activity, but now I see environmental service as the foundation upon which my future, and the future of the world, depends.
-At Emory, I will remain committed to building towards a greener future, by rallying my peers for river sweeps at the Chattahoochee, joining Emory’s various sustainability organizations such as AltKEY, and using my electives to take courses in the Environmental Sciences program.
-I’m ready to make an impact not just on the community where I grew up, but on Atlanta as well, and eventually, communities all across the country.”
+At first, I thought of it as just a family bonding activity, but now I see environmental service as the foundation upon which my future, and the future of the world, depends.

 Prompt 2, Option D

-Brainstorming Your Topic:
+Brainstorming Your Topic

-Tips for Writing Your Essay:
+Tips for Writing Your Essay

 Where to Get Your Emory Essays Edited For Free

-Need feedback faster?
-Get a free, nearly-instantaneous essay review from Sage, our AI tutor and advisor.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your Emory essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So, meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!